heissgetraenk/fcmcua/README.md

 ## Installation:

-I am new to writing FreeCAD workbenches and have not been able to figure out how to get Fcmcua installed automatically.
+I am new to writing FreeCAD workbenches and am in the process of figuring out how to get Fcmcua installed automatically.
 So unfortunately installation has to be done manually at this point.
-Any pointers on how to automate this process are more than welcome.

 ### Manual Installation:

 This workbench was tested on FreeCAD v0.20.1 and with Python 3.10.5.

 #### Linux:

-1. When using a FreeCAD AppImage: make sure you have the same python version installed, as packaged into the AppImage
-2. Install dependencies into the correct python version:
-    1. `pip install asyncua`
-    2. `pip install pyside2`
-3. Place the files from [freecad.fcmcua/freecad/fcmcua](https://github.com/heissgetraenk/fcmcua/tree/main/freecad.fcmcua/freecad/fcmcua) in your FreeCAD/Mod directory:
+Place the files from [freecad.fcmcua/freecad/fcmcua](https://github.com/heissgetraenk/fcmcua/tree/main/freecad.fcmcua/freecad/fcmcua) in your FreeCAD/Mod directory:
 * package install: *~/.FreeCAD/Mod*
 * AppImage: *~/.local/share/FreeCAD/Mod*
 * Make sure to use this directory structure: *~/.FreeCAD/Mod/freecad.fcmcua/freecad/fcmcua*
-4. Edit the paths in **fcmcua.ini**:
-    1. **PyPath**: Path to your python packages
-    2. **WbPath**: Path to where you placed the workbench files

 ## Usage: